royriojas/eslint-friendly-formatter/README.md

 This module is based on the original `stylish` formatter that is now part of ESLint, it adds the following

 - All the errors are reported at the end, so no more search for errors between tons of report lines
+- RuleIds are clickable on terminals like iTerm2 and take you to the ruleId documentation site.
+- A summary is shown at the end with the offended ruleIds, ruleIds are also clickable.
 - It also shows a bit of context where the error happened, Making easier to understand the nature of the error
 - If you use [iTerm2](http://iterm2.com/) or [Guake](http://guake-project.org/)\* the link for the file becomes clickable **and will open your editor at the given line**.
   Please make sure you have properly configured the option to open uris that matches files with your editor of choice.